davidfeng88/CollisionViz/README.md

    *  .forEach(collision => create/delete marker);
    *
    * 1. New markers are created for new collisions.
-   *   this.markersObj is an object with markers as values */ collisionsArray
+   *   this.markersObj is an object with markers as values.
+   */
+  collisionsArray
     .filter(collision => !this.markersObj[collision.unique_key])
     .forEach(newCollision => {
       this.createMarker(newCollision, taxi, bike, motorcycle, ped);
     });
   // 2.
-Old markers for collisions that are not in the `collisionsArray` are removed Object.keys(this.markersObj)
+Old markers for collisions that are not in the `collisionsArray` are removed.
+  Object.keys(this.markersObj)
     .filter(collisionUniqueKey => !collisionsObj[collisionUniqueKey])
     .forEach(collisionUniqueKey => {